boblete/boblete.github.io/README.md

 ## Experiment 2
 Date 2 Oct 2019

-What
+### What was done
 [Mini mix](https://soundcloud.com/boblet/dmsa-listening-guide-minimix)

-<iframe width="100%" height="20" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/692661133%3Fsecret_token%3Ds-pN5Pv&color=%231f1f1f&inverse=true&auto_play=false&show_user=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/boblet" title="TAM (The Average Man)" target="_blank" style="color: #cccccc; text-decoration: none;">TAM (The Average Man)</a> · <a href="https://soundcloud.com/boblet/dmsa-listening-guide-minimix/s-pN5Pv" title="DMSA Listening Guide / MiniMix" target="_blank" style="color: #cccccc; text-decoration: none;">DMSA Listening Guide / MiniMix</a></div>
+<iframe width="100%" height="20" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/692661133%3Fsecret_token%3Ds-pN5Pv&color=%2351864e&inverse=false&auto_play=false&show_user=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/boblet" title="TAM (The Average Man)" target="_blank" style="color: #cccccc; text-decoration: none;">TAM (The Average Man)</a> · <a href="https://soundcloud.com/boblet/dmsa-listening-guide-minimix/s-pN5Pv" title="DMSA Listening Guide / MiniMix" target="_blank" style="color: #cccccc; text-decoration: none;">DMSA Listening Guide / MiniMix</a></div>

-#### Concept - Why Did I do this?
+#### Concept - Why did I do this?
 I wanted to create a little point of reference to my historic work to ensure that aesthetically I do not (or do) deviate from the work that has come before.
+This contains work from early work as [The Average Man](https://open.spotify.com/artist/3boQxzuvkSpIRhX3JfNJeF?si=mBkz4unTRxaen9njjU58zw)
+<iframe src="https://open.spotify.com/embed/artist/3boQxzuvkSpIRhX3JfNJeF" width="300" height="380" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>
-This contains work from early work as [The Average Man](https://open.spotify.com/artist/3boQxzuvkSpIRhX3JfNJeF?si=mBkz4unTRxaen9njjU58zw) through to [Lil Bo Bleep](https://soundcloud.com/lil-bo-bleep) work and then installation and hack work/
+through to [Lil Bo Bleep](https://soundcloud.com/lil-bo-bleep) work and then installation and hack work.

 #### Ambition - Why does this matter?
 I wanted to maintain some core aesthetics from previous projects.
 A listening reference is useful to diverge or build on previous output.

 #### Results -
-I can already see by adding in the last experiment that to the end of the mix that I need to be more aggressive in my sound choices
+I can already see by adding in the last experiment that to the end of the mix that I need to be more aggressive in my sound choices, I wanted to look back at my work to see what still resonated, as well as share the results with the group.
+Unfortunately this did not occur but it is still useful for introverted listening.

 ________________

 ## Experiment 3
 Date 10 OCt 2019

-What
+### What was done?
 Live jam with new sounds alongside my normal pallet of sounds to refind the work that I was doing before.
 Utilising my live set with some of the washes from previous experiments and using some fm synth work with heavy overdrive I created some other controllers using theramins as input.
 [FUZZ FM OVERDRIVE](https://soundcloud.com/boblet/first-fuzz-fm-overdrive/s-09NVJ)
+<iframe width="100%" height="20" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/693465352%3Fsecret_token%3Ds-09NVJ&color=%2351864e&inverse=false&auto_play=false&show_user=true"></iframe><div style="font-size: 10px; color: #cccccc;line-break: anywhere;word-break: normal;overflow: hidden;white-space: nowrap;text-overflow: ellipsis; font-family: Interstate,Lucida Grande,Lucida Sans Unicode,Lucida Sans,Garuda,Verdana,Tahoma,sans-serif;font-weight: 100;"><a href="https://soundcloud.com/boblet" title="TAM (The Average Man)" target="_blank" style="color: #cccccc; text-decoration: none;">TAM (The Average Man)</a> · <a href="https://soundcloud.com/boblet/first-fuzz-fm-overdrive/s-09NVJ" title="First Fuzz (FM OVERDRIVE)" target="_blank" style="color: #cccccc; text-decoration: none;">First Fuzz (FM OVERDRIVE)</a></div>

 #### Concept - Why Did I do this?
 To try and find a more active sound pallet that is more in keeping with my previous work - experiment with some new synthesizers